 Whether you’re ready to give home workouts a try for the first time, or looking for something new to spice up your at home workout routine, try some of these at home workout ideas below:

 Short for “cardiorespiratory training,” cardio refers to an exercise that raises your heart and breathing rates, strengthening your heart and lungs.
+Cardio is known to help jumpstart weight loss — a 2013 study published in the peer-reviewed journal Obesity found that even if the only workout you do is aerobic exercise, it can result in clinically significant weight loss.

 You don’t need expensive machines — or even a large amount of space — to complete an effective cardio workout.
 If you’re looking for a no equipment cardio workout, try doing sets of jumping jacks, running in place or fast feet exercises.
 Doing jumping jacks for 10 minutes straight can burn around 100 calories, so create a playlist that includes two or three of your favorite songs and do jumping jacks until the playlist ends.
 You can also alternate between jumping jacks and running in place with high knees, switching off with each new song.
 For a cardio workout of fast feet exercises, keep your feet at hip-width and lower your body down into a half squat position.
 Reach out with your arms in front of you and lift up your heels so you are on the balls of your feet.
 Holding this position, begin running as fast as you can on the spot.
 Stay low to feel the burn in your quads.